girlbossceo/conduwuit/docs/appservices.md

 ## Getting help

-If you run into any problems while setting up an Appservice, write an email to `timo@koesters.xyz`, ask us in [#conduit:fachschaften.org](https://matrix.to/#/#conduit:fachschaften.org) or [open an issue on GitLab](https://gitlab.com/famedly/conduit/-/issues/new).
+If you run into any problems while setting up an Appservice: ask us in [#conduwuit:puppygock.gay](https://matrix.to/#/#conduwuit:puppygock.gay) or [open an issue on GitHub](https://github.com/girlbossceo/conduwuit/issues/new).

 ## Set up the appservice - general instructions